niuers/Distributed-System-Design-Review/Transactions.md

 3. In a replicated database, durability may mean that the data has been successfully copied to some number of nodes.
 In order to provide a durability guarantee, a database must wait until these writes or replications are complete before reporting a transaction as successfully committed.

 ## Single-Object and Multi-Object Operations
+1. Not all applications are susceptible to all those problems: an application with very simple access patterns, such as reading and writing only a single record, can probably manage without transactions.
+2. However, for more complex access patterns, transac‐ tions can hugely reduce the number of potential error cases you need to think about.
-1. in ACID, atomicity and isolation describe what the database should do if a client makes several writes within the same transaction
+3. in ACID, atomicity and isolation describe what the database should do if a client makes several writes within the same transaction
    * These definitions assume that you want to modify several objects (rows, documents, records) at once (e.g. check for unread email while having a counter of unread messages).
 Such multi-object transactions are often needed if several pieces of data need to be kept in sync.
-1. Multi-object transactions require some way of determining which read and write operations belong to the same transaction.
+4. Multi-object transactions require some way of determining which read and write operations belong to the same transaction.
 In relational databases, that is typically done based on the client’s TCP connection to the database server: on any particular connection, everything between a BEGIN TRANSACTION and a COMMIT statement is considered to be part of the same transaction.
-2. On the other hand, many nonrelational databases don’t have such a way of grouping operations together.
+5. On the other hand, many nonrelational databases don’t have such a way of grouping operations together.

 ### Single-Object Writes
 1. Atomicity and isolation also apply when a single object is being changed.
-For exam‐ ple, imagine you are writing a 20 KB JSON document to a database
+For example, imagine you are writing a 20 KB JSON document to a database
-2. To avoid confusing, storage engines almost universally aim to provide atomicity and isolation on the level of a single object (such as a key- value pair) on one node.
+2. To avoid confusing, storage engines almost universally aim to provide atomicity and isolation on the level of a single object (such as a key-value pair) on one node.
 Atomicity can be implemented using a log for crash recovery (see “Making B-trees reliable” on page 82), and isolation can be implemented using a lock on each object (allowing only one thread to access an object at any one time).
 3. Single-Object Operations
    * Atomic increment: removes the need for a read-modify-write cycle, (2nd client reads the data before 1st client's write phase)
    * Compare-and-set: allows a write to happen only if the value has not been concurrently changed by someone else